 Also, some people may experience soreness when they increase the intensity or duration of their usual workout routine.

 No matter what the reason, when you experience soreness and stiffness after exercising, the only thing you wish to know is how to relieve sore muscles after workout.
 Well, do not worry, as we are here to help you with the same.

-We shall now be sharing 5 ways, which when you follow, your sore muscles are going to enjoy some relief.
+We shall now be sharing 7 ways, If you follow, your sore muscles are going to enjoy some relief.